RKMlab/perf/README.md

   - Flexible - Most of the parameters are customizable by the user at runtime
   - Repeat cutoffs can be specified either in terms of the total repeat length or in terms of number of repeating units
   - TSV output and HTML report.
 The default output is an easily parseable and exportable tab-separated format.
 Optionally, PERF also generates an interactive HTML report that depicts trends in repeat data as concise charts and tables

+## Change log

+## [4.0.0] - 2020-05-04
+### Added
+ - Identification of perfect repeats in fastq files.
+ - Annotation of repeats w.r.t to genomic context using a GFF or GTF file. (option -g).
+ - Multi-threading.
+Parallel identification of repeats in different sequences.

+### Changed
+ - Analysis report rebuilt with Semantic ui and Apex Charts.
+ - Visualisation of repeat annotation data in analysis report.

 ## Installation
 PERF can be directly installed using pip with the package name `perf_ssr`.